LaendleEnergy/LaendleEnergy.github.io/index.md

   implementation of retrieving, adding and editing saving target, leaderboard, unit and integration tests for account-management and household-management, OpenAPI definition for account-management and household-management, consumer for TaggingCreatedEvent (implemented by Bianca)
 - _Application FrontEnd_:
   Implementation of role-based rendering (implemented by Felix), view for retrieving, adding and editing saving target, view for leaderboard, and form validation (implemented by Bianca)

 ---

+### 3.8.
+Sprint 7 (12.
+January 2024 - 24.
+January 2024) <a name="sprint7"></a>

+_Author_: Dominik

+-  _Embedded_: implementation of meta key requests (implemented by Lucas)
+- _Application BackEnd_: implementation of device management (create, update, delete) in data collector and household service (implemented by Bianca and Dominik), synchronization of consumer and publisher events (implemented by Bianca and Dominik), refactoring account and household management (implemented by Bianca), refactoring data model for data collector (implemented by Dominik)
+- _Application FrontEnd_: implementation of energy costs view (implemented by Dominik), device management view (implemented by Bianca), energy consumption view (implemented by Felix)
+- _Deployment_ (implemented by Felix): creation of docker network to connect all microservices, reverse proxy (for preventing ui cors problems)
+- _Testing_: tests for device management (implemented by Bianca), application and integration tests for datacollector (implemented by Dominik)
+- _Data Analysis_ (implemented by Dominik): second exploratory data analysis on tagged data

+---